-Tucatinib plus trastuzumab and oxaliplatin-based chemotherapy for HER2+ gastrointestinal cancers - Clinical Trial
+Tucatinib, trastuzumab, and either oxaliplatin or pembrolizumab for HER2+ GI cancers - Clinical Trial

 What is the Purpose of this Study?

-We are doing this study to see if the study drug, tucatinib, is safe and effective to use with trastuzumab and oxaliplatin-based chemotherapy.
+We are doing this study to see if the study drug, tucatinib, is safe and effective to use with trastuzumab plus oxaliplatin-based chemotherapy and/or pembrolizumab.
 We also want to find the best dose of tucatinib to use to shrink the cancer.

 HER2+ Gastrointestinal Cancer